diegovelilla/reddit-omni/README.md

 - No cost API usage.
 - Leverage of Meta's Llama 3.1 70B model.
 - Automatization of reddit commenting.

+## Workflow
+There are 4 tool usages in this project:
+- reddit_scrapper: Scrapes a given subreddit for a number of posts.
+- search_tool: Searches a given query on Google.
+- scrape_tool: Scrapes a given webpage.
+- reddit_commenter: Comments given Reddit post.

+Also, the AI model adquires 3 diferent personas in this project:
+- Planner: Recieves the reddit scraped question and generates queries for the search_tool.
+- Researcher: Receives the titles, summaries and URLs from the search_tool and decides which is more likely to contain useful information about the question.
+- Writer: Recieves the scrapped webpages dump and generates a concise and correct answer to the initial question.

 ## Files